 The eyeball is a hollow organ connected to the brain by the optic nerve.
 On entering the eye, the optic nerve spreads out in a thin layer of nervous tissue-the retina-and covers the inside of the eye like wallpaper.

 Deterioration of the macula results in blurry vision when a person looks directly at an object; peripheral or side vision is unaffected.
 Macular degeneration developing in one eye usually indicates that the other eye is also in danger of developing the disease.
 Regular examinations at home with the Amsler Grid are important to detect early changes in persons prone to macular degeneration.
-An Amsler Grid and instructions on proper use are listed below.
+Instructions on proper use of the Amsler Grid are listed below.
 Patients who have macular degeneration may find performing visual tasks such as reading, writing, typing, sewing, etc., still possible with the use of magnification and strong, focused lighting.

 While looking directly at the center and only the center, be sure that all of the lines are straight and all the small squares are the same size.